ShawnDhaliwal/saiddit/README.md

 11. Users can create subsaiddits.
 Users automaticlly subscribe to subsaiddits they have created.
 12. Users can subscribe to subsaiddits they choose
 13. Users can create posts and delete a post.
 If logged in, home page shows posts only from subscribed subsaiddits.
 If not logged in, home page shows posts from all subsaiddits.
+14. users can upvote and down vote a post
+15. post goes to a link of a webpage if there is one, when clicked

 ### What needs to be done
-1. Everything other than what is mentioned above.
-See project pdf.
-2. [Would be nice if fixed] Buttons need to be pressed twice for them to register.
+1. [Would be nice if fixed] Buttons need to be pressed twice for them to register.
 Sometimes page needs to be refreshed for   buttons to work.
-3. Layout is buggy at some spots.
+2. Layout is buggy at some spots.
 You will notice this if you try to edit the style.css file.
-4. [FIXED] A list of all subsaiddits appears between the navigation bar and tabs.
-Not good.
-Can't figure out why, makes no sense.
-This list should only appear in a popup.
-LESSON LEARNED: NEVER USE JQUERY MOBILE FOR DESKTOP WEB DEVELOPMENT, BUT TOO LATE NOW WE KEEP IT
+3. Fix up how the code looks
+4. the reputation of a user based on the upvotes and downvotes of their posts can be seen next to their name on the top left, when loged in.
+But atm, it does not change if one of their posts are upvoted or downvoted, its always zero.
+So it still needs to be fully implemented [Doable]
+5. Favoriting a post [Doable]
+6. Everything to do with post comments [Gunna be a pain]